ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/digital/inverter/inverter_general.rst

 Heatsink
 --------

-The PCB is prepared for a heatsink installation.
+The PCB is prepared for the installation of a heat sink.
-Four holes are placed to allow screws with a maximum of M3 diameter to be used.
+Four holes have been drilled to allow the use of maximum M3 screws.
-Intended design is, that the heatsink has the appropriate bore holes with threads into which the screws can be screwed.
+It is intended that the heatsink will have the appropriate holes with threads into which the screws can be screwed.
-For further information about the dimensions of the heatsink and the placement of screw holes check out the schematic below.
+For further information on the dimensions of the heatsink and the location of the screw holes, refer to the diagram below.
-The dimensions take account the safety margin required in respect to the mounting rails in the UltraZohm.
+The dimensions take into account the safety margin required for the mounting rails in the UltraZohm.
 A simple passive heatsink is sufficient for operation.
-An advanced actively cooled heatsink, either with air or water, can be installed as well if desired.
+An advanced actively cooled heatsink, either air or water cooled, can also be fitted if required.

 .. tikz:: Heatsink dimensions
   :align: center